Adaigh/stm_2025/README.md

 1. **03-05-2025 (60 min)**
     - Reconsidered project setup and re-launched from `npm create vite@latest` while transferring relevant files.
-    - Using TS + React + Bootstrap
+    - Using TS + React + Bootstrap.
-    - Tested setup with google fonts and bootstrap CDN link (since CDN is usually already downloaded)
+    - Tested setup with google fonts and bootstrap CDN link (since CDN is usually already downloaded).

 2. **03-06-2025 (30 min)**
-    - Stole a few things like phone links and google maps links from old projects
+    - Stole a few things like phone links and google maps links from old projects.
     - Some styling changes to get a general layout for the page info.
     - Minor content updates to better prep the site layout.